OAGi/Score/docs/test_cases/TestSuite2.md

 An OAGIS developer cannot create a developer account that does not meet password rules.

 #### Test Assertion #2.1.4
-An OAGIS developer cannot update the log in ID of another developer account.
+An OAGIS developer can update the log in ID of another developer account.

 #### Test Assertion #2.1.5
 An OAGIS developer can update the password of another developer account with a new password that meets password rules.